python-gitlab/python-gitlab/CONTRIBUTING.rst

 .. code-block:: bash

-   docker compose -f tests/functional/fixtures/docker-compose.yml -p pytest-python-gitlab down -v
+   docker-compose -f tests/functional/fixtures/docker-compose.yml -p pytest-python-gitlab down -v

 By default, the tests run against the latest version of the ``gitlab/gitlab-ce`` image.
 You can override both the image and tag by providing either the